Boot Camp Environment

 I learned that both 3ds Max and Maya both have the same animation tools and when you know how to use one the other is super easy to pick up also.

 Oni and the blind forest [Image] (2015).
 Retrieved from http://store.steampowered.com/news/?appids=261570

-I used my work that I created in my Cross Discipline Project for my Mini Specialisation Project.
-I had never done work on an environment personally so seeing as I was asked to create assets for the environment in my Cross Discipline Project I used that for my Mini Specialisation also.
+I used the work that I created in my Cross Discipline Project for my Mini Specialisation Project.
+I had never done work in an environment personally so seeing as I was asked to create assets for the environment in my Cross Discipline Project I used that for my Mini Specialisation also.